alttch/eva3/doc/sysapi.rst

 * **500 API Error** API function execution has been failed.
 Check input parameters and server logs.

-Response body may contain additional information encoded in JSON.
+Response body may contain additional information encoded in JSON. *{
+"result": "OK" }* and *{ "result": "ERROR" }* in body are not returned.

 JSON RPC
 --------